+- 8.3.
 It is the School's position that this information must be provided in order to fully assess the suitability of an applicant for a role which involves 'teaching work'.
-Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body) whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.
+Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body), whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School. - 8.4.
 The School carries out this check, and requires associated information, for roles which involve 'teaching work'.
-In doing so the School applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012 which states that the following activities amount to "teaching work":

-- planning and preparing lessons and courses for pupils; - delivering lessons to pupils; - assessing the development, progress and attainment of pupils; and - reporting on the development, progress and attainment of pupils.

-The above activities do not amount to "teaching work" if they are supervised by a qualified teacher or other person nominated by the Head.
-If in any doubt or if the applicant has taught previously, or may teach in future, the check will be undertaken, including for sports coaches.

-In addition, for all appointments made on or after 18 January 2016, where an applicant has carried out teaching work outside of the UK the School will ask the applicant (and their referees) whether they have ever been referred to, or are the subject of a sanction issued by, a regulator of the teaching profession in the countries in which they have carried out teaching work.
-This will include checking for the existence of any sanctions issued by regulators of the teaching profession in other EEA countries using the Teaching Regulation Agency Teacher Services system.
+In doing so the School applies the definition of 'teaching work' set out in the Teachers' Disciplinary (England) Regulations 2012 which states that the following activities amount to 'teaching work': - planning and preparing lessons and courses for pupils; - delivering lessons to pupils; - assessing the development, progress and attainment of pupils; and - reporting on the development, progress and attainment of pupils. - 8.5.
+The above activities do not amount to 'teaching work' if they are supervised by a qualified teacher or other person nominated by the Head.
+If in any doubt, or if the applicant has taught previously, or may teach in future, the check will be undertaken, including for sports coaches. - 8.6.
+In addition, for all appointments to roles which involve 'teaching work' made on or after 18 January 2016 the School will check whether the applicant is subject to a sanction imposed by a regulator of the teaching profession in any other European Economic Area country.
+For the same reasons as set out above, the School also asks applicants to declare whether they have ever been referred to, or are the subject of a sanction imposed by, a regulator of the teaching profession in any of the countries in which they have carried out teaching work.

-4.5 Prohibition from management check
+9. Prohibition from management check

-The School is required to check whether any applicant for a management position is subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a section 128 direction).

-The School will carry out checks for such directions when appointing applicants into management positions from both outside the School and by internal promotion.

-This check applies to appointments to the following positions made on or after 12 August 2015:
+- 9.1.
+The School is required to check whether any applicant for a management position is subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a section 128 direction). - 9.2.
+The School will carry out checks for such directions when appointing applicants into management positions from both outside the School and, for appointments from May 2018, by internal promotion. - 9.3.
+This check applies to appointments to the following positions made on or after 12 August 2015: - Head; - teaching posts on the senior leadership team; - teaching posts which carry a departmental head role; - support staff posts on the senior leadership team; and

-- Head; - teaching posts on the senior leadership team; - teaching posts which carry a departmental head role; - support staff posts on the senior leadership team; and - The School will assess on a case by case basis whether the check should be carried out when appointments are made to teaching and support roles which carry additional responsibilities.
+• the School will assess on a case by case basis whether the check should be carried out when appointments are made to teaching and support roles which carry additional responsibilities.